 Setting up a company in UAE is easy with the Free Zones offering low-cost packages and requiring minimum documentation.
 This makes UAE a hub for foreign investors.

-However, with the Corporate Tax Laws, large companies must have clarity on their shareholding structure.
+However, with the Corporate Tax Laws in UAE, large companies must have clarity on their shareholding structure.
 Many large companies create holding companies and subsidiaries for tax saving and profit/loss distribution.

 Until now the tax status of individual companies in the holding company did not matter.
 For VAT calculations, holding companies had VAT grouping options, and holding companies remained VAT neutral.

-However, with corporate tax, the holding company must evaluate the grouping options.
+However, with corporate tax, the holding company in UAE must evaluate the grouping options.
 To reduce excessive tax outflow through group companies, the holding company must follow the corporate tax guidelines.